Torrey Craig NBA Playoffs Player Props: Suns vs. Clippers

 Torrey Craig Insights vs. the Clippers

-- Craig is responsible for taking 6.8% of his team's field goal attempts this season with 6.3 per game.
+- Craig is responsible for attempting 6.8% of his team's field goal attempts this season with 6.3 per game.

-- He's taken 3.2 threes per game, or 9.5% of his team's shots from beyond the arc this season.

-- Craig's opponents, the Clippers, have one of the NBA's slowest tempos with 101 possessions per game, while his Suns rank 19th in possessions per game with 101.4.
+- Craig's opponents, the Clippers, have one of the slowest offensive tempos, ranking 22nd, averaging 101 possessions per game, while his Suns average 101.4 per game, which ranks 19th among NBA teams.

-- On the glass, the Clippers have conceded 43.1 rebounds per game, which puts them 13th in the NBA.
+- The Clippers allow 43.1 rebounds per contest, ranking 13th in the NBA.

+- Conceding 25 assists per game, the Clippers are the 10th-ranked team in the league.

-- In terms of assists, the Clippers are ranked 10th in the league, giving up 25 per game.
+- In terms of 3-pointers, the Clippers are 12th in the league, conceding 12.2 makes per contest.

-- The Clippers give up 12.2 made 3-pointers per contest, 12th-ranked in the NBA.

 Torrey Craig vs. the Clippers